 There is a giant Ferris Wheel in Malaga and from the very top of it you can see the whole city and much more.
 The place is called Noria Mirador Princess and it is about 10€ per adult (children is around 7€).
-If you have time to spare, try to get one sunset from there or go during the lunch time.
-One option if for the most beautiful colors you’ll see and the other will maximize how far you can see.
+If you have time to spare, try to get one sunset from there or go during lunchtime.
+One option is for the most beautiful colours you’ll see and the other will maximize how far you can see.

 Noria Mirador Princess

 If you’re like me, a person completely in love with seafood, you’ll find your heaven in Malaga.